GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

 # loupe-angular
 <code>@gibraltarsoftware/loupe-angular</code> is a wrapper for the [Loupe TypeScript Agent](../loupe-typescript), providing logging and error handling capabilities for your Angular applications.

-The module automatically creates a Loupe client logger and hooks into the <code>ErrorHandler</code> of Angular, so that any uncaught errors in your Angular application are logged to Loupe.
+The module automatically creates a Loupe client logger and hooks into the <code>ErrorHandler</code> of Angular, so that any uncaught errors in your Angular application are logged to Loupe, enabled by configuring your application providers.
 It additionally exposes the Loupe Agent to your Angular application as an injectable service named <code>LoupeService</code>.

 ## Installation
 You can install the module via <code>npm</code>: